Why Disaster Recovery Is The New Backup

 Why having a good backup system is no longer enough

-Business viability depends on three key elements:
+Business continuity depends on 3 key factors:

-- data and systems are available;
+- Data and systems are available;

-- data and systems are secure;
+- Data and systems are secure;

-- data and systems can be recovered at any given time.
+- Data and systems can be recovered at any given time.

-- Where you would do this?
+- Where and how would you do this?